 RNA-Seq is an analytical method that can reveal the identities and quantities of RNAs expressed from genes in a cellular sample.

-Somatic cell nuclear transfer (SCNT) is a method for generating embryonic stem cells.
+SCNT is a method for generating embryonic stem cells.
 Stem cells generated by SCNT are the gold standard for stem cell research.
 In this technique, the nucleus of an egg cell is removed and replaced with the nucleus of an adult cell, like a skin or blood cell.

 Stem Cell Tourism

-Watch a panel discussion by scientists and patient advocates on what you need to know about stem cell tourism.
+Watch a recent panel discussion by scientists and patient advocates on what you need to know about stem cell tourism.